Magnus Huss: Public health

 The observation of chronic alcoholism led Huss to fight against drinking with all his conviction.
 Among his writings in this vein are Om bränvinsbegäret och bränvinssuperiet i Sverige (On the demand for brännvin and brännvin consumption in Sweden, 1853; reprinted from his work Om Sveriges endemiska sjukdomar, On Sweden's endemic diseases, 1852), Om bleksot och bränvinssuperi i Sverige (On anemia and brännvin consumption in Sweden, 1852) and Om dryckenskapen och dess följder för den enskilde, för familjen, för kommunen, för staten (On drinking and its consequences for the individual, for the family, for the municipality, for the state, 1882; sold 20,000 copies in the first seven months after its publication).
 His work played a large role in the passage of the 1855 law banning home distilling.
 His 1887 Varningsord mot bränvinsbruk och dryckenskap (Warning against the use of spirits and drinking) was to be posted in the classrooms of public schools and folk schools, according to a royal decree of 10 February 1888.
 In 1865, Huss published the popular work Om kaffe; dess bruk och missbruk (On coffee; its use and abuse).

 At the same time he exercised great influence on a variety of other matters of a hygienic and philanthropic nature.
 Thus it was at his and Carl Peter Dahlgren's instigation that Crown Princess Louise's Hospital for Sick Children came into being.
 In association with professors Hjalmar August Abelin, Pehr Henrik Malmsten, and Carl Gustaf Santesson, Huss issued an invitation to apply for the establishment of the Stockholms sjukhem nursing home and then took steps to establish it and organize its first administration.
 He was also energetically active in the reorganization of the Allmänna Barnhuset in Stockholm, the establishment of children's nurseries and improved legislation concerning the care of the mentally ill.
-He took the initiative for Sweden's first children's nursery, Kungsholmen barnkrubba, inspired by similar establishments in Paris.
+He took the initiative for Sweden's first children's nursery, Kungsholmens barnkrubba, inspired by similar establishments in Paris.
 Furthermore, he was chairman of the board of the Royal Seminary for female teachers and of the board of the Gymnastiska centralinstitut (today the Swedish School of Sport and Health Sciences), and member of several government-appointed committees.